-How many of you are coming up on those big state tests?!?!
-We are nearing the time when we have to take them again!
-Being a third grade teacher, I know my kiddos need test prep, it is the way of the land.
+State testing is coming up for us this year.
+In upper elementary, I know kiddos need test prep, it is the way of the land.
 There is no getting around it!
 So, I tried to come up with a way that would get them focused, engaged, and excited about test prep and that was when the Test Prep Olympics was created!

 The test prep olympics was created for my entire third grade team at my school.
 You could do this for just your classroom or even the whole school!
 The more competitors the better!
 You can easily change up the way you do the competitions to make it work best for your classroom!

-At the end of these 5 weeks we will have a closing ceremony!
+At the end of these weeks we will have a closing ceremony!
 This will be directly after our tests and will include lots of music, award ceremonies, and fun!
+We give each student a medal and a certificate.

 Test Preparation Materials I use during the week include: